Kauai Backcountry Tubing Adventure

 Mount Wai’ala’ale

-Then it’s back in the van for a short ride to the start of our floating adventure.
-The guides carefully assist each person as they plop into their tube.
 Overall, the guides did a great job keeping us together and safe all while having fun.
-They all had a great sense of humor.
+As a bonus, they all had a great sense of humor.

 Unlike typical mountain tubing adventures, the water source isn’t a river — it’s an irrigation ditch.
 This ditch was originally hand dug in the late 1800’s to water the booming sugar plantations.
 Now that the plantations have all gone, the flow is used for Kauai’s drinking water.